trey-sedate/processor-interview/README.md

 You are free to use whatever tech stack you prefer to complete the project.
 Once your project is complete, the next step in the process is a conversation about why you made the choices you did and a review of your solution.
 We believe that this conversation is as important as the code itself and provides an opportunity for feedback both ways.

-We encourage to have fun with the project, while producing a solution that you believe accurately represents how you would bring your skillset to the team.
+We encourage you to have fun with the project, while producing a solution that you believe accurately represents how you would bring your skillset to the team.

 We have attempted to make this repo as clear as possible, but if you have any questions, we encourage you to reach out.

 ## Project

 We would like you to build a transaction processor.
-In this scenario, you should consider your user an internal account manager, who has been provided a transaction file from one or more of our transaction providers.
+In this scenario, the user of your software is an internal account manager, who has been provided a transaction file from one or more of our transaction providers.

-We will provide your system with a list of transactions.
+We will provide your software with a list of transactions.
 It needs to process the transactions and provide some reporting information back to the user.
 We will detail the content of the file and required reporting below.

 Beyond these basic requirements, the implementation is up to you.

-### Transaction
+### Transaction Details

 These transactions will contain the following information: